BenjaminPan61618/BenjaminPan61618.github.io/README.md

 # BenjaminPan61618.github.io
 > I'm Benjamin Pan.
-This is my attempt page.
+This is my page of attempt.
 You know what?
 This is quite boring...